baziotis/Dmemutils/Dmemcmp/README.md

 Refer to the `run.d` file for more info and `benchmarks.d` to see the benchmark suite code.

 ## Compiler choice
-You can choose to compile with LDC or DMD.
+You can choose to compile with LDC, GDC or DMD.

 ### LDC
 This will compile with `-O3`.

 ### DMD
 This will compile with `rdmd` and `-O -inline`.

+### GDC
+This will compile with `-O3 -fno-builtin`.

 ### Contact Info